Admissible operators for sun-dual semigroups: Duality results for observation operators

-Closed subspaces of ordered Banach spaces are endowed with the induced ordered rendering them ordered Banach spaces as well.
+Closed subspaces of ordered Banach spaces are endowed with the induced order rendering them ordered Banach spaces as well.
 The cone $X_+$ is called \emph{generating} if $X=X_+ - X_+$ and it is called \emph{normal} if there exists $M\ge 1$ such that $0\le x\le y$ implies $\norm{x}\le M\norm{y}$.
-For example, $L^p(\Omega,\mu)$ with $p\in [1,\infty]$, $C(K)$ for a compact set $K$, and $C_0(L)$ for a locally compact set $L$ are ordered Banach spaces with the canonical cone being generating and normal.
+For example, $L^p(\Omega,\mu)$ with $p\in [1,\infty]$, $\mathrm C(K)$ for a compact set $K$, and $\mathrm C_0(L)$ for a locally compact set $L$ are ordered Banach spaces with the canonical cone being generating and normal.
 The norm on $X$ is said to be \emph{additive on the positive cone} if

 Both finite-dimensional spaces and $L^1(\Omega,\mu)$ fall into this category.
-A non-empty set $C\subseteq X_+$ is called a \emph{face} of $X_+$ if $0\le y\le x$ implies $y\in C$ for all $x,y\in X$.
+A non-empty set $C\subseteq X_+$ is called a \emph{face} of $X_+$ if for all $x,y,z\in X$, the inequality $0\le y\le x+z$ along with $x,z\in C$ implies $y\in C$.
 Lastly, an operator $T$ between ordered Banach spaces $X$ and $Y$ is called \emph{positive} if $TX_+\subseteq Y_+$.
 The set of positive linear functionals on $X$ form a cone and turn $X'$ into an ordered Banach space.
 A $C_0$-semigroup on an ordered Banach space is called \emph{positive} if each semigroup operator is positive.
 In fact, the associated extrapolation space is also an ordered Banach space.
 For the definition and a detailed analysis of the order on the extrapolation space, we refer to \cite[Section~2.2]{AroraGlueckPaunonenSchwenninger2024} and \cite[Section~4]{AroraGlueckSchwenningerPreprint}.

 \begin{theorem} Suppose that $X$ and $Y$ are ordered Banach spaces such that $X$ has a generating and normal cone.
 Let $(T(t))_{t\ge 0}$ be a positive $C_0$-semigroup on $X$ and $C\in \calL(X_1,Y)$ be such that $C'(Y')\subseteq (X_1)^{\sun}= \left(X^{\sun}\right)_{-1}$.